plivo/plivo-browser-sdk2-examples/README.md

   if(accessToken!=null) {
     //start UI load spinner
     kickStartNow();
+    /*
-    //Calling SDK login with access token, method.
+    Calling SDK login with access token, method.
-    //Pass the access token for logging in
+    Pass the access token for logging in
-    //User's session would be logged out as soon as the token expires.
+    User's session would be logged out as soon as the token expires.
-    //User will have to explicitly re login with new valid access token when existing access token expires plivoWebSdk.client.loginWithAccessToken(accessToken);
+    User will have to explicitly re login with new valid access token when existing access token expires */
+    plivoWebSdk.client.loginWithAccessToken(accessToken);
     $('#sipUserName').html('Successfully logged in with access token');
   }else {